Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have a question of a sensitive nature.
 Our oldest daughter has never had a child.
 Two years ago, at age 42, she conceived only to miscarry.
 She still grieves for that baby, because she feels this was her last chance.

 She has always "mothered" every child in the neighborhood.
 She won't talk about it, but I would truly love to send her a single rose as a remembrance.
-I have miscarried and think I understand, but I don't want to go blundering into something that might cause her more pain.

 Is it better to let her grieve in silence?
 Or to let her know that her dad and I understand her pain and love her?
 Please help.